dhananjaygr/WizInlinequestionsdocs/Production/WizInlinequestionsdocs.md

       Here is the inline question file tag used on the fourth page of the lab guide.

-      >**Note:** As these are grouped questions, we need to have a **metadata Markdown file** in the same group where the actual questions related to this metadata are located.
+      >**Note:** As these are grouped questions, we need to have a **grouped Markdown file (metadata file)** in the same group where the actual questions related to this metadata are located.

       ![](./img/fourth1.png)